 Reduce the stress and overwhelm that seem constant

-Achieve your goals without feeling like you’re running a marathon every day
+Achieve your goals without burning out or feeling like you’re running a marathon every day

 Learn to live with ADHD in a way that feels authentic and manageable